 With its caravan, trailer and tent sites, the well-equipped Main Camp is the ideal place to base yourself and soak up Willandra Lakes’ rich Aboriginal history.

 For a true bush adventure, visit Emu Lake campground near Broken Hill.
 Spot emus and birdlife, visit the historic Kinchega Woolshed and enjoy beautiful evening sunsets.

 Camp at Mamanga for fishing, swimming and kayaking.
 This free campground, by the Murrumbidgee River, features campsites for tents, trailers, caravans and motor homes.

-The Willows campground in Yanga National Park offers free tent, trailer and caravan campsites with picnic tables and barbecues.
+The Willows campground in Yanga State Conservation Area offers free tent, trailer and caravan campsites with picnic tables and barbecues.
 Great fishing and birdwatching awaits.

 Woolpress Bend campground in Yanga National Park offers secluded camping on the banks of the Murrumbidgee River.
 Spend your days paddling, fishing, birdwatching or explore the history of this remote and beautiful park.